Itsmehp/bathroom-configurator-master-thesis/1_Working_Drafts/03_Lidar_Integration/03b_Data_Acquisition_and_Processing_Pipeline.md

 Due to the size and complexity of the API response, a multi-step data extraction and transformation process was implemented to parse the raw data and map it to the system's database schema.
 This process is handled by a dedicated `extractPlanData` function.

+#### 3.2.2.1 Data Mapping Overview
+A detailed breakdown of the mapping between the MagicPlan API response fields and the system's database schema is presented in Table 3.1.

+*[PLACEHOLDER: Insert Mermaid Chart as Figure/Table here]*

+**Table 3.1:** This table provides a comprehensive overview of the data mapping process, detailing how raw fields from the MagicPlan API are transformed and stored in the system's database.
+It covers the mapping for Plan, Room, and Fixture entities, including the hybrid strategy for area calculation, the consolidation of fixture arrays, and notes on deprecated fields.

 The extraction logic proceeds as follows:

 1.  **Basic Plan Information Extraction:** First, high-level plan details are extracted from the `data.data.plan` object, including the `id` (as `planId`), `name`, and `thumbnail_url`.

 2.  **Hybrid Room Area Processing:** The process for determining room area employs a robust hybrid strategy that combines data from two different sources within the API response for maximum accuracy.
     *   **Primary Source (XML):** The system's primary source for area data is an embedded XML string located at `data.data.plan_detail.magicplan_format_xml`.
-This XML is parsed by a helper function, `extractFloorAreasFromMagicplanXml`, which returns an indexed array of the most accurate floor area values.
+Instead of employing a full XML parsing library, which would be inefficient for this specific task, a lightweight approach using Regular Expressions was implemented in the helper function `extractFloorAreasFromMagicplanXml`.
+This method uses a targeted regex pattern to directly find and capture the `areaWithInteriorWallsOnly` attribute for each `<floor>` tag, offering a significant performance advantage and robustness for this specific data extraction task.
     *   **Fallback Mechanism (JSON):** In cases where the XML data is missing or invalid for a specific room, the system implements a fallback.
 It retrieves the area from the `area_with_interior_walls_only` property within the standard room object, located at `data.data.plan_detail.plan.floors[0].rooms`.
 This ensures that an area value is always available if possible.

 3.  **Consolidated Fixture Processing:** A significant complexity in the raw data is that fixtures are not stored in a single list.
 Instead, they are split across two separate arrays within each room object: `furnitures` and `wall_items`.
 The system processes these as follows: